Performing the Duties of Assistant Secretary of Defense for Acquisition

 Mr. Ashworth has been involved in all phases of DoD acquisition, sustainment, research, development, and engineering since joining the defense acquisition workforce in 1992.
 His prior OSD duties included Director, Space and Missile Defense and Nuclear Weapons Systems Acquisition Lead for the OUSD(A&S).
 He also served as a Major Defense Acquisition Program Support Team Lead for OUSD (Research and Engineering) where he provided systems engineering support to and led independent technical risk assessments on more than sixty major defense acquisition and information system programs in the nuclear weapon system, NC3, and C4ISR domains.

-Mr. Ashworth’s operational assignments include serving as a Nuclear War Plan Advisor and Command and Control Exercise Planner for U.S. Strategic Command, as well as a Missile Combat Crew Commander for the Minuteman Intercontinental Ballistic Missile weapon system.
+Mr. Ashworth served the Air Force in uniform for more than 20 years.
+His final assignment was serving as a Squadron Commander of an acquisition squadron and Program Manager for several C4ISR programs.
+His operational assignments include serving as a Nuclear War Plan Advisor and Command and Control Exercise Planner for U.S. Strategic Command, as well as a Missile Combat Crew Commander for the Minuteman Intercontinental Ballistic Missile weapon system.

-Mr. Ashworth hails from just outside of Philadelphia, Pennsylvania.
-He received his commission as a second lieutenant from the ROTC program at Lehigh University in Pennsylvania.
-He holds a Bachelor of Science degree in Electrical Engineering from Lehigh, a Master of Science degree in Electrical Engineering from South Dakota School of Mines and Technology, a master’s degree in Military Operational Art and Science from Air University, and recently obtained a Master of Science degree in Cybersecurity from Johns Hopkins University.
-He is a Level III certified Program Manager and Systems Engineer, and has attended the National Security Leader Seminar at the Syracuse University and the Leadership for a Democratic Society Course at Federal Executive Institute in Charlottesville, Virginia.
+Mr. Ashworth holds a B.S. in Electrical Engineering from Lehigh University, a M.S. in Electrical Engineering from South Dakota School of Mines and Technology, a master’s degree in Military Operational Art and Science from Air University.
+He also most recently obtained a M.S. in Cybersecurity from Johns Hopkins University.
+He is a Level III certified Program Manager and Systems Engineer and has attended the National Security Leader Seminar at the Syracuse University and the Leadership for a Democratic Society Course at Federal Executive Institute in Charlottesville, Virginia.